 - Bond with your teammates and meet other students and coaches from across the state

 - Have fun and check out UMass Amherst!

-9 – 2:10 Opening and 4 concurrent sessions with a lunch break.
+9 – 2:15 Introduction followed by four concurrent sessions with a lunch break.

 Current Issue topics and speakers:

-Getting Started on Current Issue Research – Will Snyder (UMass Center for Agriculture)
+- Getting Started on your Community Research – Will Snyder (UMass Extension)

-- Wetland plants and Soils – Deborah Henson, UMass Environmental Science Program
+- Wetland Functions & Wetland Soils – Deborah Henson (UMass Environmental Science Program)

 Forest: Joe Perry, Mass Department of Conservation & Recreation (Forestry)

 Water: Kelley Freda, Mass Department of Conservation & Recreation (Water Supply Protection)

 Soil: Al Averill, USDA Natural Resources Conservation Service